anuradha2504/Profile-Finder-Chatbot-N8N/README.md

-# Profile Search Chatbot - README
+# Profile Finder Chatbot - README

 ## Introduction
 This chatbot is designed to search and retrieve candidate profiles from Google Drive based on the required skills.